A Guide to Asking for Letters of Recommendation

 While “Can you write me a letter of recommendation?” is technically a way of asking for a letter, this question lacks one crucial piece of information: what you want the author to include in the letter.

 If there are any specific points you want the author to include, ask whether or not the author can cite those points.
-For instance, if there was a particular project you worked on that you are especially proud of completing, you may want the author of the letter to include it.
+For instance, if there was a particular project you worked on that you are especially proud of completing, let the author know to include it in the letter.

 You want to avoid being too insistent on what the author should include.
 If you think there are a few accomplishments that the author should mention, that’s fine — feel free to mention them.
 However, it’s ultimately up to the author to decide what they should include.